theoneandonlysolo/theGalperinAlgorithm/README.md

       mass, x, y, width, height, vx
     }

-Initially, everything was static — the blocks didn’t move.
+Initially, everything was static, the blocks didn’t move.
 So I created an `animate()` loop using `requestAnimationFrame()` and updated each `x` by implementing a compact form basic physical kinematics (uniform motion):

 `x += vx * dt`